 Some passes may be crossed by two different passages – one being the geographic pass and the other a tunnel.
-These constitute the same pass – climbable by two different passages.
-Each passage has a different code but it is only allowed to declare one of them – either the geographic passage, or the tunnel, but not both.
+These constitute the same pass – members may claim either the geographic passage, or the tunnel, but not both.

 In French the expression “col” includes implicitly a topographic character.
-Taking into account the many possible types of terrain that can be encountered the minimum definition of a pass’s topographic character that the Club has adopted is the following : a favoured passage, dictated by the relief, situated on a watershed and excluding summits.
+Taking into account the many possible types of terrain that can be encountered, the Club ahs adopted this minimum definition of a pass’s topographic character: a favoured passage, dictated by the relief, situated on a watershed and excluding summits.

 Many “descriptors” (synonyms for “col”) are used instead of the word col : collet, pas , port, baisse, selle, brèche, hourquette, etc. The Catalogue of Cols in France lists those descriptors that can be used to designate a pass.
 Likewise the catalogues of passes for other countries or other regions establish a list of local toponyms that can designate a pass.

 A descriptor does not necessarily designate a pass in all cases – e.g. a “collet” in France, a “colle” in Italy, an “alto” in Spain, a “Höhe” in Germany/Austria, an “Egg” or an “Eck(e) in Switzerland can designate a summit or a ridge instead of a pass.
 Similarly a British or German “pas” or “pass” can designate a gorge or a river passage.
 In such cases they are not included in the catalogues because they do not fulfill the topographic requirements (see the well-known example of the Pas de la Case on the Andorran border).